-- of a classroom has occurred is documented on a Physical Restraint/Seclusion Report Form and immediately be filed with the principal, the Manager of Safe Schools, and the Director of Inclusion, Equity, and Reconciliation. - 7.
+- 5. It is the principal's responsibility to ensure that staff such as teachers, education assistants, bus drivers, clerical, custodians and any on-call staff read the Behaviour Support Plan and the Employee Safety Plan and understand the importance of adhering to these plans for their own safety and the safety of others. - 6.
+Every instance where physical restraint and/or seclusion or the use of "timeout" outside of a classroom has occurred is documented on a Physical Restraint/Seclusion Report Form and immediately be filed with the principal, the Manager of Safe Schools, and the Assistant Superintendent. - 7.
 Parents/Guardians must be immediately informed about the incident and restraint techniques and receive a copy of the Physical Restraint/Seclusion form and informed of restraint techniques used by school. - 8.
 Physical Restraint is always conducted in a safe manner by a person who is trained in the proper methods of physical restraint as taught through non-violent crisis intervention. - 9.
 Prevention/intervention strategies are reviewed and revised in situations where: - 9.1.
 Repeated use of physical restraint and seclusion for an individual student occurs; - 9.2.
 Multiple uses of physical restraint and seclusion occur within the same classroom; or - 9.3.
 Physical restraint and seclusion is repeatedly used by an individual. - 10.
 The space used for seclusion must not jeopardize the students' health and safety emotionally or physically.
 Seclusion should only be employed in exceptional circumstances where a student is in imminent danger of causing serious harm to self or others: - 10.1.
 Seclusion will only be employed until the imminent danger of serious harm to self or others has dissipated. - 10.2.
 A student must never be locked into any room in the school and/or the door must never be held shut. - 10.3.
 Any room that is to be used for seclusion must have an observation window and the secluded student must be under continuous visual observation.
 The student's behaviour is recorded at regular intervals by the observing adult throughout the period of seclusion.